pjv/nostrtium/README.md

 This initial version just implements basic nostr settings (private key, relays) and provides a metabox in the WordPress Post editing page which is pre-populated with the Post Excerpt and a link to the Post and lets you post the content of that metabox to your configured relays.

-This creates a twitter-style "announcement" note on nostr.
-A lot of nostr clients will render the link to the WordPress post as a nice-looking summary card with featured image and etc. This functionality is probably enough for many use-cases but I have plans to add a lot more to this plugin in the future, including generation of keys; support for NIP-07 browser extensions; as well as support for full, long-form content from WP to Nostr.
+You can change the content in the metabox as you like.
+If you have a good excerpt and post it as-is, it creates a twitter-style "announcement" note on nostr.
+A lot of nostr clients will render the link to the WordPress post as a nice-looking summary card with featured image and etc. This functionality is probably enough for many use-cases but I have plans to add more functionality to this plugin in the future, including generation of keys; support for NIP-07 browser extensions; separate Nostr profiles for individual WP users; support for full, long-form content from WP to Nostr; and more.

 Please test and report issues here.